basecamp/kamal/README.md

 ssh_user: app
 ```

-### Using custom env variables
+### Using env variables

-You can inject custom env variables into the app containers using `env`:
+You can inject env variables into the app containers using `env`:

 ```yaml
 env: